Ishicka/sql-challenge/README.md

 List each employee in the Sales and Development departments, including their employee number, last name, first name, and department name.

 List the frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name).

+# Data Overview
+There were 6 total tables included in the CSV dataset:
+•	departments
+•	dept_emp
+•	dept_manager
+•	employees
+•	salaries
+•	titles
+# Relationships Overview:
+1. Relationship between departments and dept_emp:
+•	One-to-Many relationship from departments to dept_emp.
+•	Each department in the departments table can have multiple records in the dept_emp table, but each record in the dept_emp table is associated with only one department.
+2. Relationship between departments and dept_manager:
+•	One-to-Many relationship from departments to dept_manager.
+•	Each department in the departments table can have multiple records in the dept_manager table, but each record in the dept_manager table is associated with only one department.
+3. Relationship between employees and dept_emp:
+•	One-to-Many relationship from employees to dept_emp.
+•	Each employee in the employees table can have multiple records in the dept_emp table, but each record in the dept_emp table is associated with only one employee.
+4. Relationship between employees and dept_manager:
+•	One-to-One relationship from employees to dept_manager.
+•	Each employee in the employees table is associated with exactly one record in the dept_manager table.
+5. Relationship between employees and salaries:
+•	One-to-One relationship between employees to salaries.
+•	Each employee in the employees table is associated with exactly one record in the salaries table.
+6. Relationship between employees and titles:
+•	One-to-Many relationship from employees to titles.
+•	Each employee in the employees table can have multiple records in the titles table, but each record in the titles table is associated with only one employee.

+## Data Type Summary:
+1. Departments Table:
+•	dept_no (Primary Key, VARCHAR(4))
+•	dept_name (TEXT)

+2. Employees Table:
+•	emp_no (Primary Key, INT)
+•	emp_title_id (VARCHAR(5), Foreign Key references titles.title_id)
+•	birth_date (DATE)
+•	first_name (TEXT)
+•	last_name (TEXT)
+•	gender (VARCHAR(1))
+•	hire_date (DATE)

+3. Dept_Emp Table:
+•	emp_no (Primary Key, Foreign Key references employees.emp_no)
+•	dept_no (Foreign Key references departments.dept_no)

+4. Dept_Manager Table:
+•	dept_no (Foreign Key references departments.dept_no)
+•	emp_no (Foreign Key references employees.emp_no)

+5. Salaries Table:
+•	emp_no (Primary Key, Foreign Key references employees.emp_no)
+•	salary (INT)

+6. Titles Table:
+•	title_id (Primary Key, VARCHAR(5))
+•	title (TEXT)